 Our StoryGrowing Farmers, Community and Food

 Together, we preserve sustainable farming by creating a strong and just local food system.

 We empower aspiring and limited-resource farmers by providing bilingual training in holistic organic farming practices, as well as access to land, infrastructure, equipment, marketing and capital.

 Viva Farms is a non-profit (501c-3 and charitable organization), Farm Business Incubator and Training Program established in 2009.
-We operate two locations in Skagit County Washington, and one in King County Washington.
+We operate 119 acres, two locations in Skagit County, and one in King County, Washington.
 We lower the barriers for beginning farmers, and create the opportunity for success.
-Viva has educated over 900 small farmers (150+ Spanish speakers) in sustainable organic farming.
+Viva Farms has educated over 1,000 farmers (150+ Spanish speakers) in sustainable organic farming.
 We are currently incubating 29 farm businesses (9 Latino-owned, 44% female-owned) and anticipate having 40 students in our Practicum in Sustainable Agriculture in 2021.